FarmBot-Docs/farmbot-developers/v14/Documentation/farmbot-software-development/3rd-party-developer-prizes.md

 include callout.html
 type="info"
-title="Working on something big?" content="Send an email to developer@farm.bot to let us know what you're working on and why you think it would be a valuable contribution.
+title="Working on something big?" content="Send an email to contact@farm.bot to let us know what you're working on and why you think it would be a valuable contribution.
 We're happy to provide developer support as needed."
 %}

 ## Core features and bug fixes